-During the May 2020 Commission meeting, SDGFP staff proposed a statewide river otter season for November and December 2020 or until a harvest of limit of 15 river otter is reached.
-Resident trappers would be limited to 1 river otter/trapper/season.
+During the May 2020 Commission meeting, SDGFP staff proposed a river otter season from 1 November through 31 December 2020 or until a harvest limit of 15 river otter is reached, whichever comes first.
+Resident trappers would be limited to a harvest of 1 river otter/trapper/season.
 Refer to Appendix C for more details.